SantiagoPuertas/Dwelling-Energy-Insights/README.md

 	- Dropout of 0.25

-	- Simple 3-node MLP layer with SOFTMAX activation (The number of outputs depends on the number of categories we want to find)
+	- Simple 3-node MLP layer with SOFTMAX activation

 I add a layer of simple perceptron (dense) at the output of the recurrent layer to improve the output and that it is able to learn the patterns of recurrent network output.
 Then a dropout to reinforce learning.
 Finally, the layer of three simple nodes (simple mlp) is intended to give a value to each class to predict (this layer will have the same number of nodes as classes)